Economic crime levy

 Although we're pleased the government has listened to our warnings and exempted small firms from the levy, we remain concerned about its impact on legal services.

 Solicitors and firms already play an important role in tackling money laundering and economic crime, allocating substantial resources to comply with AML obligations.

-Under the proposals, the smallest firms within each band would pay as much as the largest.
+We're also concerned the bands are too wide: the smallest firms within each band pay as much as the largest.